Technical Analysis Options Crypto Ind Markets

 Order Types

 Order types directly impact your trading strategy, risk management, and overall success.
+Most common order types are listed below:

 Market Order